hugo-ribaud/bumb-buddy/memory-bank/progress.md

 - Add images for fetus size comparisons in the timeline
 - Allow users to add notes to specific weeks in their pregnancy journey
 - Integrate pregnancy timeline with health tracking features
+- Add data visualization (charts/graphs) for health metrics
+- Add reporting and export functionality for health data to share with healthcare providers
+- Implement reminders for health tracking activities

 ## Milestones